Evaluating Security Properties in the Execution of Quantum Circuits: Overview of the Approach

 In this paper, specifically, we consider the following workflow for the execution of a quantum circuit on multiple \ac{QPU}: \begin{enumerate} \item the Broker splits the original circuit into multiple fragments with a Quantum Circuit Cutting algorithm; \item the Broker sends each fragment to a specific \ac{QPU}; \item each \ac{QPU} computes the assigned fragment and produces a partial results; \item the Broker collects the partial results from each \ac{QPU}; \item finally, the broker combines the partial results with a classical post-processing algorithm to obtain the result of the original circuit. \end{enumerate}

-Therefore, in this scenario, the more \acp{QPU} available to the Quantum Broker, the greater the level of parallelism and flexibility.
-Using more \acp{QPU} can decrease the overall execution time, although within limits.
-The classical post-processing algorithm complexity, in fact, grows with the number of circuit fragments: since we consider a scenario where inter-\ac{QPU} communication is not guaranteed, the upper bound of the classical post-processing algorithm time is $O(16^k)$, where $k$ is the number of circuit fragments.
+Therefore, in this scenario, the more \ac{QPUs} available to the Quantum Broker, the higher the level of parallelism and flexibility.
+Using more \ac{QPUs} can decrease the overall execution time, although within limits.
+The complexity of the classical post-processing algorithm, in fact, grows with the number of circuit fragments: since we consider a scenario where inter-\ac{QPU} communication is not guaranteed, the upper bound of the classical post-processing algorithm time is $O(16^k)$, where $k$ is the number of circuit fragments.

-In contrast, reducing the number of \acp{QPU} available to the Quantum Broker decreases the level of parallelism and flexibility available while reducing the execution time of the post-processing algorithm.
+In contrast, reducing the number of \ac{QPUs} available to the Quantum Broker decreases the level of parallelism and flexibility available while reducing the execution time of the post-processing algorithm.

-Cybersecurity represents one of the most significant challenges in Quantum Software Engineering (we refert to \cite{murillo2024quantumsoftwareengineeringroadmap} for a more comphensive discussion).
+Cybersecurity represents one of the most significant challenges in Quantum Software Engineering (we refer to \cite{murillo2024quantumsoftwareengineeringroadmap} for a more comprehensive discussion).
 This paper provides a novel contribution to the field of quantum software security by assessing and enhancing security methodologies that address information security requirements within a cloud-based quantum computing context.